-Choose your seeds (there may be limitations on how many packets you can take based on demand and availability) and fill out a participation form.
-Indicate on the form whether you wish to join our online seed community.
+Choose your seeds.
+Note: There may be limitations on how many packets you can take based on demand and availability.

 You can find basic seed planting information in your branch's gardening section.
 If you are a beginning gardener, don't worry about saving seeds.
 Select what you are interested in growing and focus on learning how to garden.
 The seed saving part will come later.

 While some plants have fairly obvious seeds, others are typically eaten long before the flowering stage, so not everyone will recognize when seeding occurs.
 Familiarize yourself with the life cycle of the plant you will be growing.
 Be sure to collect seeds from your healthiest or tastiest crops.

 The first step to seed saving is allowing the seed to become fully mature.
 At maturity, some seed is dry and some is encased in fruit and still quite wet.
 There are three basic methods of processing seed: dry, wet and fermentation.

 Most garden plants fall in this category.
 Examples: cabbages, onions and carrots